Radicant Review 2023 – Pros & Cons

 Conclusion

-Overall, seeing a new digital bank account with a strong focus on sustainability is interesting.
-And it is interesting to see that it does not focus on ESG but on the UN Sustainable Development Goals instead.
+Overall, it is good to see a new digital bank account with a strong focus on sustainability.
+It is also interesting to see that it does not focus on ESG but on the UN Sustainable Development Goals instead.
+The fact that they use actively managed funds makes them different from other Robo-advisors.

-And as a Robo-advisor, it offers little advantages over other services.
+As a Robo-advisor, it does not offer many advantages over other services.
 Compared with a sustainable Robo-advisor, it does not provide a significant advantage.
 And when compared with a cheap Robo-advisor, its fees are not good enough.
+However, it will be more sustainable than most Robo-advisors.

 If you are looking for outstanding digital bank accounts or Robo-advisors, you can read these two reviews: